The aikido technique ikkyo compared to sword, in slow motion. Many more aikido videos on my YouTube Channel.

-The video above is from 2017, at my present dojo Enighet in Malmö, Sweden.
+The video above was recorded in 2017, at my present dojo Enighet in Malmö, Sweden.
 The photo to the right is from 1974, with an adolescent me as uke to Ichimura sensei, my aikido teacher at that time.

 I started to practice aikido in 1972.
-Now, I have done it for well over 40 years.
+Now, I have done it for over 50 years.
+That's half a century.
 How many hobbies will last for that long, and remain fascinating?
 Normally I am impatient, to say the least.
 Anything that I have to repeat over and over will very quickly lose its attraction.

 Not so with aikido, the gentle martial art from Japan.
 I keep on doing those exercises, keep on struggling to refine the aikido techniques — and my fascination increases.
 This is an anomaly, a koan if you will, that can only be comprehended if aikido is seen neither as a sport nor a system of self defense, but as an art.